|

 VATICAN CITY, 1993 and 2000, Scott 919 and 1139

-The last, imperforate stamp, is available only from stamp machines (no SCN)After his ordination, Ignatius waited 18 months to celebrate his first mass, which took place on Christmas Day 1538, in the Chapel of the Manger in Saint Mary Major Bascilica in Rome.
-More
+The last, imperforate stamp, is available only from stamp machinesAfter his ordination, Ignatius waited 18 months to celebrate his first mass, which took place on Christmas Day 1538, in the Chapel of the Manger in Saint Mary Major Basilica in Rome.

 ITALY, 1971, Scott 1035

-SPAIN, 1974, Scott 1810In April 1541, St. Ignatius of Loyola was elected General of the Society of Jesus.
+SPAIN, 1974, Scott 1810In April 1541, St. Ignatius of Loyola was elected superior general of the Society of Jesus.
 He asked that the election be repeated, and was again elected.
 His confessor, Fr.
 Teodosio da Lodi OFM, lived in the monastery adjacent to this church of San Pietro in Montorio (St. Peter the Apostle on the Golden Hill), and St. Ignatius came here for three days of prayer and meditation.
-After receiving advice from his confessor he decided to accept the result of a third election, and was duly elected General on April 19.
+After receiving advice from his confessor he decided to accept the result of a third election, and was duly elected on April 19.
 The tempietto or little temple was build by Bramante, the first Renaissance building in Rome, at the commission of the Spanish monarchs.
 It is believed to be the site where the Apostle Peter was crucified.
 Ignatius often said Mass here, perhaps because of his devotion to St. Peter.
-More

 VATICAN CITY, 1949, 1966, the interior of St. Paul Outside the Walls,